WrightDanG/FromVin/README.md

 - As such, the favicon will only show on pages where the image link has been passed into the context.
 This does not feel like best practice and perhaps a custom context processor for this would have been much better to make it available sitewide.
 Update: Information found in the Django documentation suggested that Django supports the MEDIA_URL setting sitewide, so images were updated to utilise this however it caused complications with the product images.
 A custom context processor was then added to address this.
 - On loading images to Cloudinary, they did not keep their original names, which means they are not found locally.
 Renaming the local versions, or the Cloudinary hosted versions would fix this.
 - Despite having the site set on admin as 'FromVin', the password emails still appear to use 'example.com'
+- the db.json export should not really have been added to the git repository.
+On checking, all the passwords were hashed but even so, database copies with personal details should not be available.

 ## Future improvements